-- The American Academy of Allergy, Asthma and Immunology (AAAAI) and the American College of Allergy, Asthma and Immunology (ACAAI) jointly published guidelines on the diagnosis and management of rhinitis in 2008, and a focused update on the treatment of SAR was published by these groups in 2017. - The 2008 guidelines note that (Wallace et al 2008): - IN corticosteroids are the most effective medication class for controlling symptoms of AR.
+- The American Academy of Allergy, Asthma and Immunology (AAAAI) and the American College of Allergy, Asthma and Immunology (ACAAI) jointly published guidelines on the diagnosis and management of rhinitis in 2008, and a focused update on the treatment of SAR was published by these groups in 2017. - o The 2008 guidelines note that (Wallace et al 2008): - IN corticosteroids are the most effective medication class for controlling symptoms of AR.
 They may also be useful in the treatment of some forms of nonallergic rhinitis. - When comparing the available IN corticosteroids, the overall clinical response does not appear to vary significantly between products. - IN antihistamines may be considered for use as first-line treatment for allergic and nonallergic rhinitis.
-However, IN antihistamines are generally less effective than IN corticosteroids for treatment of AR. - IN anticholinergics may effectively reduce rhinorrhea but have no effect on other nasal symptoms. - The concomitant use of ipratropium bromide nasal spray and an IN corticosteroid is more effective than administration of either drug alone in the treatment of rhinorrhea. - The 2017 focused update on treatment of SAR notes that, for the initial treatment of nasal symptoms of SAR (Dykewicz et al 2017): - For patients aged $\geq$ 12 years, clinicians should routinely prescribe monotherapy with an IN corticosteroid rather than a combination of an IN corticosteroid with an oral antihistamine. - For patients aged ≥ 15 years, clinicians should recommend an IN corticosteroid over an LTRA. - For moderate to severe symptoms in patients aged ≥ 12 years, clinicians may recommend the combination of an IN corticosteroid and an IN antihistamine. - Guidelines on AR from the American Academy of Otolaryngology-Head and Neck Surgery Foundation note that (Seidman et al 2015): - Clinicians should recommend IN corticosteroids for patients with a clinical diagnosis of AR whose symptoms affect their QoL. - There are no significant differences in efficacy between the available agents.
+However, IN antihistamines are generally less effective than IN corticosteroids for treatment of AR. - IN anticholinergics may effectively reduce rhinorrhea but have no effect on other nasal symptoms. - The concomitant use of ipratropium bromide nasal spray and an IN corticosteroid is more effective than administration of either drug alone in the treatment of rhinorrhea. - The 2017 focused update on treatment of SAR notes that, for the initial treatment of nasal symptoms of SAR (Dykewicz et al 2017): - For patients aged ≥ 12 years, clinicians should routinely prescribe monotherapy with an IN corticosteroid rather than a combination of an IN corticosteroid with an oral antihistamine. - For patients aged ≥ 15 years, clinicians should recommend an IN corticosteroid over an LTRA. - For moderate to severe symptoms in patients aged ≥ 12 years, clinicians may recommend the combination of an IN corticosteroid and an IN antihistamine. - Guidelines on AR from the American Academy of Otolaryngology-Head and Neck Surgery Foundation note that (Seidman et al 2015): - Clinicians should recommend IN corticosteroids for patients with a clinical diagnosis of AR whose symptoms affect their QoL. - There are no significant differences in efficacy between the available agents.
 Sensory attributes, including aftertaste, nose runout, throat rundown, and smell, are an important factor in patient preference and adherence to therapy.
 Aerosol preparations may address some of these concerns. - Comparative studies have shown that IN corticosteroids are superior to oral antihistamines in controlling nasal symptoms, including nasal congestion, with no significant difference in the relief of ocular symptoms.
 IN corticosteroids are more effective than LTRAs across the range of allergy symptoms.
-However, IN antihistamines have a more rapid onset of action than IN corticosteroids in comparison studies. - In addition to improving nasal symptoms, IN corticosteroids have beneficial effects on allergic eye symptoms such as itching, tearing, redness, and puffiness. - Clinicians should recommend oral second-generation/less-sedating antihistamines for patients with AR and primary complaints of sneezing and itching. - Clinicians should not offer oral LTRAs as primary therapy for patients with AR. - Clinicians may offer IN antihistamines for patients with seasonal, perennial, or episodic AR. - IN antihistamines are an effective treatment for AR and can be used as first- or second-line therapy.
+However, IN antihistamines have a more rapid onset of action than IN corticosteroids in comparison studies.